ucbi/uniform/guides/howtos/Building Files from EEx Templates.md

-Imagine you do not use [runtime configuration](https://hexdocs.pm/elixir/main/Config.html#module-config-runtime-exs) in your Base Project, but you want a `config/runtime.exs` in your ejected applications.
+Imagine you do not use [runtime configuration](https://hexdocs.pm/elixir/main/Config.html#module-config-runtime-exs) in your Base Project, but you want a `config/runtime.exs` in your ejected apps.

 Furthermore, imagine the contents of `runtime.exs` need to be wildly different between apps based on the Lib and Mix Dependencies of the app.